-Martin Community College confers the Associate in Applied Science Degree upon students who successfully complete a two-year technical program and the Associate in Arts Degree or the Associate in Science Degree to those who successfully complete a two-year college transfer program.
+Martin Community College confers the Associate in Applied Science Degree upon students who successfully complete a two-year technical program and the Associate in Arts, Associate in Science, or Associate in Engineering degree to those who successfully complete a two-year college transfer program.
 An Associate in General Education Degree is awarded to students who successfully complete the two-year General Education Program.
 A diploma is awarded to students who satisfactorily complete a vocational program or an approved diploma-level program.
 A certificate is awarded to students who complete approved certificate-level programs.